 After the wettest winter on record, flooding blighted tens of thousands of homes and gardens.
 But even more widespread is the waterlogging that has affected hundreds of thousands of gardens – particularly those on heavy, clay soils – and any garden with naturally wet soil.

 The short-term effects of flooding and waterlogging may subside.
 But for plants and gardens, it is the severe longer-term problems that waterlogging can cause that gardeners need to be aware of – and do something about.
 And the longer the soil is saturated, the more severe the problems become.

 The Miracle-Gro Garden Flooding & Waterlogging Rescue Guide will help you overcome these problems and minimise the impact of the damage to ensure you can still enjoy your garden this summer.
 Also included are some long-term solutions that may be worth looking into if wet weather, waterlogging and flooding are to become more commonplace.

 Few garden plants, apart from willows and those such as bog plants that naturally grow in water, can survive prolonged periods of flooding or waterlogging.
-The water replaces the air in the soil and as roots need air to breath, they literally drown, start to rot and die.
+The water replaces the air in the soil and as roots need air to breathe, they literally drown, start to rot and die.
 Above ground, the leaves of affected plants show the first signs of the problem, turning yellow, wilting and dropping prematurely.
-Such symptoms are similar to those of drought, because the dead roots are unable to take up water.
+Such symptoms are similar to those of drought because the dead roots are unable to take up water.